rurri/serverless-resources-env/README.md

 After deployment, this plugin, will fetch all the CF resources for the current stack (stage i.e. 'dev'), using the AWS SDK and then set the physical id's of each resource as an environment variable prefixed with `CF_`.

 It will also create a file with these values in a .properties file format need `.dev-env`.
-This can be pulled in by the [dotenv package](https://www.npmjs.com/package/dotenv) or in any way you chose.
-Each stage will get its own file such as `.stage-env`, such that local code can chose which stage's resources it wants to use.
+These are then pulled in during a local invocation (`serverless invoke local -f...`) Each stage will get its own file such as `.stage-env`, such that local code will automatically select the correct CF information based on which stage is set.

 This means no code changes, or config changes no matter how many regions, and stages you deploy to.